ovh/docs/pages/cloud/private-cloud/nsx-t-03-configure-dhcp-onsegment/guide.en-us.md

 ---
-title: Segment management
+title: DHCP Configuration
-slug: nsx-t-segment-management
+slug: nsx-t-dhcp-configuration
-excerpt: How to create and use segments
+excerpt: How to Add a DHCP Server to a Segment
 section: NSX-T
-order: 02
+order: 03
 ---

-**Last updated 12th November 2022**
+**Last updated 14th December 2022**

 > [!warning]
 > Guides for **NSX-T** in the VMware solution are not final, they will be modified when the BETA version is released and finalised when the final version is ready.